mmp2/megaman/README.md

-# Mmani: Scalable manifold learning
+# megaman: Scalable manifold learning

-Mmani is a scalable manifold learning package implemented in python.
+megaman is a scalable manifold learning package implemented in python.
 It has a front-end API designed to be familiar to [scikit-learn](http://scikit-learn.org/) but harnesses the C++ Fast Library for Approximate Nearest Neighbors (FLANN) and the Sparse Symmetric Positive Definite (SSPD) solver Locally Optimal Block Precodition Gradient (LOBPCG) method to scale manifold learning algorithms to large data sets.
-On a personal computer Mmani can embed 1 million data points with hundreds of dimensions in 10 minutes.
-Mmani is designed for researchers and as such caches intermediary steps and indices to allow for fast re-computation with new parameters.
+On a personal computer megaman can embed 1 million data points with hundreds of dimensions in 10 minutes. megaman is designed for researchers and as such caches intermediary steps and indices to allow for fast re-computation with new parameters.

-Documentation can be found at http://mmp2.github.io/Mmani/
+Documentation can be found at http://mmp2.github.io/megaman/

 ## Examples